charmed-kubernetes/layer-kubernetes-node-base/README.md

 # layer-kubernetes-master-worker-base

-This is a base layer for common code between kubernetes-master and kubernetes-worker.
+This is a base layer for common code between kubernetes-control-plane and kubernetes-worker.